Chapter 34 : Echoes

 I felt like an empty shell now that I’d forever lost my oldest friend, the first person I’d met on the train to Hogwarts six and a half years ago.
 And I’d imagined she would always be there.
 I had never told her what a good friend she was.
 I didn’t realise until she was gone just how much I had taken her for granted.

 Never again would I see Charlotte’s smiling face as she came to tell me stupid gossip.
 To think that I had always tuned her out when she started down that road… but now I’d give anything just to hear her talk about the most mundane rubbish again.
-No one else would mock my love of Ancient Runes, tell me I looked like her grandmother, or jinx our own Quidditch captain to sneak me on to the team… it was funny the things you missed…
+No one else would mock my love of Herbology, tell me I looked like her grandmother, or compare me unfavourably with a shedding cat… it was funny the things you missed…

 I knew that if she could see me acting this way, she’d probably have something sarcastic to say about it.
 She had never taken anything seriously.
 Not her homework, not Voldemort, not even death.
 I envied that about her – I doubted I could ever smile again.